suminwei2772/STAT545/hw02/README.md

 Files:

-* [Gapminder_dplyr_explore_hw02.md](Gapminder_dplyr_explore_hw02.md) Explores the Gapminder dataset with dplyr and ggplot:
+* [Gapminder_dplyr_explore_hw02.md](Gapminder_dplyr_explore_hw02.md) explores the Gapminder dataset with dplyr and ggplot:
-    + cSummary statistics for various quantitative and qualitative variables in gapminder
+    + Summary statistics for various quantitative and qualitative variables in gapminder
     + Exploration of gapminder using various dplyr functions such as `select()` and `filter()`
     + Using `ggplot()` to visualize the data such as histograms, barplots, and scatterplots